Arizona SB 1070

 U.S. federal law requires immigrants older than 18 to possess any certificate of alien registration issued to him or her at all times; violation of this requirement is a federal misdemeanor crime.
 The Arizona act made it also a state misdemeanor for an alien to be in Arizona without carrying the required documents, and required that state law enforcement officers attempt to determine an individual's immigration status during a "lawful stop, detention or arrest" when there is reasonable suspicion that the individual is an illegal immigrant.
 The law barred state or local officials or agencies from restricting enforcement of federal immigration laws, and imposed penalties on those sheltering, hiring and transporting unregistered aliens.
 The paragraph on intent in the legislation says it embodies an "attrition through enforcement" doctrine.

 Critics of the legislation say it encourages racial profiling, while supporters say the law prohibits the use of race as the sole basis for investigating immigration status.
 The law was amended by Arizona House Bill 2162 within a week of its signing, with the goal of addressing some of these concerns.
 There have been protests in opposition to the law in over 70 U.S. cities, including boycotts and calls for boycotts of Arizona.

 The Act was signed into law by Governor Jan Brewer on April 23, 2010.
 It was scheduled to go into effect on July 29, 2010, ninety days after the end of the legislative session.
 Legal challenges over its constitutionality and compliance with civil rights law were filed, including one by the United States Department of Justice, that also asked for an injunction against enforcement of the law.
-The day before the law was to take effect, a federal judge issued a preliminary injunction that blocked the law's most controversial provisions.
+The day before the law was to take effect, federal judge Susan R. Bolton issued a preliminary injunction that blocked the law's most controversial provisions.
 In June 2012, the U.S. Supreme Court ruled on the case Arizona v.
 United States, upholding the provision requiring immigration status checks during law enforcement stops but striking down three other provisions as violations of the Supremacy Clause of the United States Constitution.